-Task 3: Greening of lands, urban forests Subtask A: Provide drought resistant landscaping 1.
+Task 3: Greening of lands, urban forestsSubtask A: Provide drought resistant landscaping 1.
 Construction and planting of drought tolerant landscaping (approximately 700,000 square feet total) Month 12-30 \$5,155,312.50 \$0 using species that are native to the local environment.
 Include new drought tolerant trees to provide an urban forest.
-2. Planting approximately 450 drought tolerant trees provide an arban forest.
-3. Complete inspections and testing 4.
+2. Planting approximately 450 drought tolerant trees 3.
+Complete inspections and testing 4.
 Long-term tree maintenance plan Task 4: Construct pedestrian friendly pathways to and through campus, connecting home/work/school 1.
 Construction of approximately 1 mile of pedestrian pathways with permeable surface for groundwater recharge (approximately 75,000 square feet) Month 12-30 \$2,009,250.00 \$0 Subtask A: Construct pedestrian pathways to and through campus.
 Promoting walking to work school and home.
 The campus is strategically 2.
 Install approximately 100 pedestrian path lighting situated to connect a junior high school to the east, residential and commercial to the south.
 3. Complete inspections and testing Task 5: Construct bicycle pathways to and through campus, connecting home/work/school 1.
 Construction of approximately 1 mile of bicycle pathways with permeable surface for groundwater recharge Month 12-30 \$2,199,600.00 \$0 Subtask A: Construct bicycle pathways to and through campus.
 Promoting biking to work school 2.
 Install approximately 100 bicycle path lighting and home.
 The campus is strategically situated to connect a junior high school to the east, residential and commercial to the south.
 3. Complete inspections and testing Task 6: Greening of Public Lands: Create student study parks with landscape, gazebos, and permeable paving 1.
 Construction of student study parks with permeable paving and approximately 5 shade gazebos Month 12-30 \$2,493,818.30 \$0 Subtask A: Construct student study parks and plaza with landscaping, educational signage, shade gazebos, park furniture, and permeable 2.
-Construction of plaza with permeable paving and plaza paving to encourage students and campus guests to get outside and enjoy nature.
-3. Install park furniture and amenities: tables, benches at plaza and study parks Subtask B: Install park furniture, educational signage 4.
-Install exercise equipment along pedestrian paths Subtask C: Install water feature for education about bio-swales/riparian habitat and water conservation.
-5. Install educational monument signs for biological studies on plants and riparian habitat Subtask D: Install 40 Heritage trees along main entrance, student plaza and gathering areas for Phase 1 buildout.
-6. Install central water feature in the plaza with storm water capture and/or water conservation function, and additionally with educational and aesthetic functions.
-SGC will approve the water feature's eligibility during final design.
-7. Install 40 heritage trees along main entrance, student plaza, and gathering areas.
-Trees must be new trees from farms or nurseries, not relocated from the wilderness or other locations that would cause environmental disturbance.
-8. Complete inspections and testing 9.
-Long-term tree maintenance plan Task 7: Wayfinder signage & amenities around for pedestrian and bicycle paths 1.
-Install wayfinding signage for pedestrian and bicycle paths (approximately 20 medium and 5 large size signs) Month 12-30 \$314,399.39 \$0 Subtask A: Install wayfinding and educational signage, park furniture and exercise stations along pedestrian and bicycle paths.
-2. Install approximately 30 park style benches at parklettes podostran and bioyolo patris.
-3. Install 2 education monument signs for storm water retention systems 4.
-Install 10 waste receptacles along pedestrian paths
+Construction of plaza with permeable paving and plaza

+Month 12-30 \$314,399.39 \$0 Month 12-30 Month 12-30 \$314,399.39

-Task 8: Construct new campus buildings and 1 Complete inspections and testing Complete DSA approval of building design Month 1-18 \$0 \$70,000,000.00 associated parking (Phase 1 & 2) Construction of 2 new campus buildings and associated parking, and offsite work (leverage only task) Month 18-60 CCI Project Subtotal \$15,038,859.69 \$70,000,000.00 Grant Administration Grant Administration activities (including indicator tracking) per the grant agreement and the Memorandum of Understanding Grant Term \$1,503,885.97 \$0 CCI Project Total \$16,542,745.66 \$70,000,000.00
+5. Complete inspections and testing Task 8: Construct new campus buildings and associated parking (Phase 1 & 2) Complete DSA approval of building design Construction of 2 new campus buildings and associated parking, and offsite work (leverage only task) Month 1-18 Month 18-60 \$0 \$70,000,000.00 CCI Project Subtotal \$15,038,859.69 \$70,000,000.00 Grant Administration Grant Administration activities (including indicator tracking) per the grant agreement and the Memorandum of Understanding Grant Term \$1,503,885.97 \$0 ( CCI Project Total \$16,542,745.66 \$70,000,000.00